DoctorSpace/DoctorSpace/README.md

 &nbsp;
 <h3>About me</h3>
 My name is Dmitry Melman, I am a beginner front-end developer and designer.
-I am from the city of Taganrog, currently receiving a bachelor's degree in information technology at SFEDU  🏫
+I am from the city of Taganrog, at the moment I am getting a bachelor's degree in information security at the Southern Federal University 🏫

 ---